Ketho/vscode-wow-api/README.md

 ![](https://github.com/Ketho/vscode-wow-api/assets/1073877/ec0d7c95-201c-4b4a-a378-29b058df558a)

 ### Deprecated API
-If you use deprecated APIs to support Classic, the warning and strikethrough can be removed by disabling its diagnostic.
+If you intend to use deprecated APIs for Classic, the warning and strikethrough can be removed by disabling its diagnostic.

 ![](img/readme/deprecated.png)